anvilproject/anvil-portal/content/learn/interactive-analysis/getting-started-with-galaxy.md

 ---
 author: "AnVIL"
+description: "An overview and tutorial of how to use Galaxy on AnVIL."
 title: " Alpha Version of Galaxy Running in AnVIL/Terra"
-description: "An overview and tutorial of how to use Galaxy on AnVIL."
+tutorialHero: "We are pleased to announce that Galaxy is now available within AnVIL."
 ---

-# Alpha Version of Galaxy Running in AnVIL/Terra

-We are pleased to announce that Galaxy (<https://galaxyproject.org>) is now available within AnVIL!

 ## Overview of Galaxy in the Cloud